AutoConfig Filter Types

 "name": "moon"

-Gunbot allows you to define user variables for each job, which can be used for filtering in other jobs.
-You can use global variables and pair-specific variables to create more complex filter setups.
+Gunbot allows you to define user variables for each job; these can be used for filtering in other jobs.
+You can use global and pair-specific variables to create more complex filter setups.

-By using user variables, you can avoid repeating multiple filter conditions across multiple jobs and make job dependencies possible.
-For example, one job can monitor a specific condition and set a variable like liquidationStop: true
+Using user variables allows you to avoid repeating multiple filter conditions across various jobs and enables job dependencies.
+For example, one job can monitor a specific condition and set a variable, such as liquidationStop: true

-when its conditions are met.
-Other jobs that depend on this liquidation stop can then set one filter looking for an exact match for liquidationStop: true
+, when its conditions are met.
+Other jobs that depend on this liquidation stop can then set a single filter looking for an exact match for liquidationStop: true

-, instead of repeating the same filters set in the job that monitors the distance between price and liquidation price.
+, instead of repeating the same filters used in the job that monitors the distance between price and liquidation price.

-A job sets a variable when at least one pair passes all filters for this job, and setVariable
+A job sets a variable when at least one pair passes all its filters and setVariable

 is defined in the job's configuration.
-User variables can hold true/false values, number values, or strings, and the new value will overwrite the old one if it was previously set with a different value.
+User variables can hold boolean values, numbers, or strings.
+The new value will overwrite an existing one if it was previously set with a different value type or content.

 To set a global variable: